deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

   * `ClusterStatefulsetMetric` (not available to users)
   * `ClusterDaemonSetMetric` (not available to users)

-You can globally define a metric using the Cluster-scoped resource, while the Namespaced resource allows you to redefine it locally.
+You can globally define a metric using the Cluster-scoped resource, while the namespaced resource allows you to redefine it locally.
 All CRs have the same [format](cr.html).

 ### Using custom metrics with HPA